jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerIntroduction/task.md

 ### Project description

-The project of this lesson is **Words Generator**.
+The project of this lesson is **Word Generator**.
-In this game, you need to divide into teams and build new words from one big English word.
+In this game, you need to divide into teams and build new words from the characters of one long English word.

 ### Project example